jbw/Bulkie/README.md

 ## What does it do?
-* Imports files into the system
+* Imports a batch of files ("Bulkie") into the system.
 * Tracks status of imports

 ## How is it implemented?